duduCarneiro/bankist/README.md

 ## ✍️ Usage and examples

-After the login (Fake "log in" with user `ze@ninguem.com` and password `123456`), you can and so you can just basically log in.
-So write JS and then the pin is 1111.
-And so Bankist stands for minimalist banking and so this is why we have this kind of banking.
-So an online bank interface.
-So we have all the movements here, we have the overall balance of the account up here.
+After the login (fake "log in" with user `js` and PIN `1111`), you can see your statment with all the recent movements there.
+At the top right, we have the overall balance of the account.
+Aditionaly, we have some summary data down there
-Then we have some summary data down here and here on the right side we have three options that we can do.
-So we can transfer money to someone else, we can requst a loan from the bank and we can close the account.
+On the right side we have three options that we can do.
+We can transfer money to someone else, request a loan from the bank and close the account.

 So lets request a loan here.
 Lets say I need
 1,000 euros.